 An effective strategy to ensure that your makerspace helps to meet all of your learners' needs is using visual cues to communicate and give necessary directions.
 This strategy is especially beneficial for learners who have difficulty following complicated directions or remembering instructions for extended periods of time.
 Effective visual cues will support your learners in becoming independent thinkers and problem solvers, even if reading skills or language stand in their way under other circumstances.

 When creating signage and displays, it's important to give students enough information to motivate and inspire them, getting them started without giving them too much information, which might otherwise take away their opportunity to discover things through their making.
 These discoveries are sure to bolster their self-confidence, as well as increase their willingness to take risks.

 Thematically planned makerspaces provide opportunities to meet the needs of all learners.
 Supporting themes in varied ways will allow you to address your students' diverse learning styles by providing a suite of multimodal materials and resources to meet better their needs.
-Learning-disabled children -- and all learners, really -- benefit from utilizing as many of their sensory modalities as possible.
+Students with learning differences—and all learners, really—benefit from utilizing as many of their sensory modalities as possible.